-Circuit Configuration

-A crystal resonator can be connected as in the example in figure 19.2.
-The damping resistance Rd should be selected according to table 19.1, and external capacitance C{L1} or C{L2} to table 19.2.
+Circuit Configuration: A crystal resonator can be connected as in the example in figure 19.2.
+The damping resistance Rd should be selected according to table 19.1 (1).
+Use capacitors with the characteristics listed in table 19.1 (2) for external capacitors C{L1} and C{L2} .
 An AT-cut parallel-resonance crystal should be used.